ricardokleinklein/ricardokleinklein.github.io/_posts/2017-11-16-Attention-is-all-you-need.md

 ## 2. Positional encodings

-Introduced for the first time by Gehling *et al.*[^8], it's a way to deal with sequential data when not recurrency or temporal information is available due to the lack of RNNs or CNNs.
+Introduced for the first time by Gehring *et al.*[^8], it's a way to deal with sequential data when not recurrency or temporal information is available due to the lack of RNNs or CNNs.

 Let's say that the raw input sequence can be described as $$\mathbf{x} = (x_1, x_2, \cdots, x_m)$$, and that it's converted into an embedded representation $$\textbf{w} = (w_1, w_2, \cdots, w_m)$$ with $$w_j \in \mathbb{R}^f$$.
 Each $$w_j$$ is a column vector of the matrix embedding belonging to the space $$\mathbb{R}^{V\times f}$$, with $$V$$ the number of embeddings and $$f$$ the number of features of each embedding.